penpot/penpot-plugins/docs/publish-package.md

 This command will:

 - Update the `CHANGELOG.md`
-- Update libraries `package.json` file version
+- Update the library's `package.json` version
 - Generate a commit
 - Create a new git tag
 - Publish to NPM with the `latest` tag